nilsanilsson/nilsanilsson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Postdoctoral researcher at the Center for Quantum Spacetime in Seoul, Korea.
+CNES postdoctoral fellow working at Observatoire de Paris in Paris, France.
 My main research interests include gravity theory and possible consequences of Lorentz violation, in particular bridging theory and observations.
 I am also interested in early-Universe physics and General Relativity.